 After receiving the Beacon frame at or after TBTT, the TWT scheduled STA may go to doze state until the next wake TBTT if no other condition requires the STA to remain awake.
 The TWT scheduled STA may go to doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TBTT start time if no Beacon frame is received.(#3076)

-Either STA that is a party to an established wake TBTT agreement can tear down the wake TBTT agreement by following the tear down procedure described in 10.44.8 (TWT Teardown).(#3240)
+Either STA that is a party to an established wake TBTT agreement can tear down the wake TBTT agreement by following the tear down procedure described in 10.44.8 (TWT Teardown)(#3240) and by setting the Wake TBTT Negotiation subfield to 1 in the TWT Teardown frame.

-(#4767)(#4846)
+Table 27ab (Wake TBTT Negotiation Exchanges) summarizes the interactions between devices that negotiate a Wake TBTT agreement. (#4767)(#4846)

+Table 27ab – Wake TBTT Negotiation Exchanges